GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2019/12/index.md

 help you understand why a resource was requested, or what network activity a certain resource (such as a script) caused.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/meHk2Mm8MqaTl5GeZxtl.png", alt="A screenshot of a Request Initiator Chain in the Initiator tab", width="800", height="410" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/meHk2Mm8MqaTl5GeZxtl.png", alt="A screenshot of a Request Initiator Chain in the Initiator tab", width="800", height="410" %}

 After [logging network activity in the Network panel][4], click a resource and then go to the **Initiator** tab to view its **Request Initiator Chain**: